snehilchatterjee/intelAI/README.md

 ## :stop_sign: IMPORTANT!!!!!!!

+**Correction part is again in development due to some issues that came up while testing**

 When running **locally**, ensure you use only the versions of libraries mentioned in `requirements.txt`.
 I've observed significant and incorrect differences in results when using different versions.

 ## :bookmark_tabs: Table of Contents